Utah Deaf History and Culture

 Utah Schools for the Deaf and the Blind

-Helen Keller, the famed deaf and blind woman, paid a visit to the Utah Schools for the Deaf and Blind (USDB) on March 14, 1941.
-Polly Thompson, her companion and interpreter, as well as Ida Hirst-Gifford, her business manager, accompanied her.
-Prior to visiting the school, she traveled to Utah on behalf of the American Foundation for the Blind, where she testified in front of the legislature on behalf of blind adults.
+Helen Keller, the famed deaf and blind woman, visited the Utah Schools for the Deaf and Blind (USDB) on March 14, 1941.
+Polly Thompson, her companion and interpreter, and Ida Hirst-Gifford, her business manager, accompanied her.
+Before visiting the school, she traveled to Utah on behalf of the American Foundation for the Blind, where she testified in front of the legislature on behalf of blind adults.
 She spoke before a crowd of 5,000 people in the Mormon Tabernacle.

-Kleda Barker Quigley, one of the students, recalls Helen Keller accompanying Polly Thompson to the assembly chapel and giving a speech in her own voice to all Deaf and blind students when she was ten years old.
-Superintendent Driggs assisted with Deaf students' interpretation.
+Kleda Barker Quigley, one of the students, recalls Helen Keller accompanying Polly Thompson to the assembly chapel and giving a speech in her voice to all Deaf and blind students when she was ten years old.
+Superintendent Driggs assisted with interpretation for Deaf students.
 Helen's intelligence astonished Kleda, as did the speed with which she signed with her interpreter, Polly.
-"It was incredible that she [Helen] had overcome her double disabilities (Deaf and blind) to the best of her ability in her life time," Kleda added.
-Years later, in 2014, Kleda chatted about Helen Keller on videophonewith some USD alumni, including Fred Richins, G. Leon Curtis, Jay A. Barker (her brother), Winona Anderson, Gerry Shepard, and others.
-Leon, Kleda's classmate, recalled a story of asking Helen whether she wished to be Deaf or blind over the videophone.
+"It was incredible that she [Helen] had overcome her double disabilities (being deaf and blind) to the best of her ability in her life," Kleda added.
+Years later, in 2014, Kleda chatted about Helen Keller on videophone with some USD alumni, including Fred Richins, G. Leon Curtis, Jay A. Barker (her brother), Winona Anderson, Gerry Shepard, and others.
+Leon, Kleda's classmate, recalled a story of asking Helen whether she wished to be Deaf or blind over the video phone.
 "Blind," she said.
-In her interview, Kleda stated that most Deaf people would prefer to be Deafrather than blind.
-Helen's visit had a positive impact on her (Kleda Quigley, personal communication, April 15, 2015).
+In her interview, Kleda stated that most Deaf people prefer to be deaf rather than blind.
+Nevertheless, Helen's visit positively impacted her (Kleda Quigley, personal communication, April 15, 2015).

 The Burdett’s Picnic and Boating Party